 Moo Shu Pork

 This Moo Shu Pork is a 30-minute healthier spin on the classic Chinese takeout dish.
 It’s packed with thinly sliced pork, egg and lots of veggies, all cooked until tender, topped with a homemade hoisin sauce and served in lettuce cups.
-This recipe is Paleo, Whole30, Grain Free, Gluten Free, Dairy Free and Specific Carbohydrate Diet Legal.

-This is my healthy, homemade Paleo and Whole30 spin on Moo Shu Pork, and I have to say, it’s pretty dang tasty.
-The filling is made with thinly sliced pork, strips of egg and lots of veggies, which makes it light and fresh tasting.
-This 30 minute meal is a great option when you are craving the Chinese takeout dish but trying to eat healthy.
+Full disclosure, this recipe isn’t authentic moo shu pork, it is my healthy version of homemade Moo Shu Pork removing some of the harder to find ingredients and swapping them for things anyone can likely find at their local grocery store.
+The filling is made with thinly sliced tender pork, strips of egg and lots of veggies, which makes it light and fresh tasting.
+This 30-minute meal is a great option when you are craving the Chinese takeout dish but trying to eat healthy.

-What is Moo Shu Pork
+What Is Moo Shu Pork

 - It’s a 30 minute meal: This is such a great weeknight meal because start to finish it takes just 30 minutes!
 That includes all of the time it takes to shred the cabbage, and that time can be reduced further by using store bought coleslaw mix

 - It’s healthy!
-I actually prefer lettuce wraps to the traditional pancakes because it really lightens up the dish, yet you can still pick them up and eat them with your hands
+I actually prefer lettuce wraps to the traditional mandarin pancakes because it really lightens up the dish, yet you can still pick them up and eat them with your hands

 - The filling reheats well: You can make the filling 1-2 days in advance and reheat it in a pan or the microwave before serving.